hthelander/Project-3/README.md

 - Plotly
 - Leaflet
 - Bootstrap
-- Jquery (JavaScript library that makes handling, manipulating, and animating easy to use in many browswers)
+- Jquery (JavaScript library that makes handling, manipulating, and animating easy to use in many browsers)
 - Travel icon pack by Ion Icons